Dr-Solomon/alx-low_level_programming/0x0B-malloc_free/README.md

 Write a function that returns a pointer to a 2 dimensional array of integers.
 4. It's not bragging if you can back it up
 Write a function that frees a 2 dimensional grid previously created by your allocation grid function.
+5. It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe Write a function that concatenates all the arguments of your program.
+6. I will show you how great I am
+Write a function that splits a string into words.